 Donations to Thandulwazi qualify for income tax deduction (subject to the 10% limit) in terms of Section 18A, and a valid tax receipt will be provided to donors to evidence the donation.

 Acknowledgements: Bowman Gilfillan BEE guide, SARS – Tax Exemption Guide for Public Benefit Organisations in South Africa

 BEE advantages of donations to Thandulwazi

-Owners of companies may wish to make a BEE scorecard-compliant donation to Thandulwazi for socio-economic development; or consider Thandulwazi as a broad-based BEE partner.
+Owners of companies may wish to make a BEE scorecard-compliant donation to Thandulwazi for socio-economic development; skills training; or consider Thandulwazi as a broad-based BEE partner.
 Please click here for further details.

 Registered MySchool supporters can raise funds for the Thandulwazi Maths & Science Academy with every swipe.
 Thandulwazi is a registered beneficiary of the programme (ref: 11815) and existing cardholders can add Thandulwazi as a beneficiary.
 To add one or more beneficiaries to MySchool supporter cards, click here.
 Cardholders will be required to sign in to access their account information.

 Every swipe counts, so sign up today and support Thandulwazi while you shop at a host of stores.

 Financial contributions to the Thandulwazi Trust can be made online with a credit card via PayGate or deposited directly into the following bank account: